greatexpectationslabs/ge_tutorials/README.md

 ## Pipeline overview

+The pipeline will look familiar to lots of data teams working with ELT pattern.
+It loads data from files into a database and then transforms it.
 The pipeline simply takes two data input files and processes them in a WAP (write - audit - publish) type pattern:
+1. Use GE to validate the input CSV files.
+Stop if they do not meet our expectations
-1. Load the source files to a postgres database using SQLAlchemy
+2. Load the source files to a postgres database using SQLAlchemy
-2. Validate the source data files with Great Expectations
+3. Use GE to validate that the data was loaded into the database successfully
-3. Run the dbt DAG to create a simple analytical table, see the dbt DAG snapshot below:
+4. Run the dbt DAG to create a simple analytical table, see the dbt DAG snapshot below:
 ![The dbt DAG](images/dbt_dag.png)
-4. Validate the analytical result
+5. Use GE to validate the analytical result.
-5. Publish (promote) the analytical table to a "prod" table by renaming it
+6. If the analytical result is valid, publish (promote) the analytical table to a "prod" table by renaming it

 The entire pipeline is orchestrated with the following airflow DAG:
 ![The airflow DAG](images/airflow_dag.png)